louisbaudoin/agiguild/token-economics.md

 Before being reviewed, contribution proposals will need to pass a set of criteria. e.g.,
 - be posterior to a certain date (otherwise assessing the impact of the work might be challenging)
 - be under the OSAI license
-- be categorized under a pre-defined category (e.g., model, dataset, tooling, DAO operations etc ...)
+- be categorized under a pre-defined category (e.g., model, dataset, tooling etc ...)
 - propose an optional allocation split between contributors if it's a multi-contributor proposal

 The manual review process will be improved and approved by governance vote.
 For example it could be such that: